Mahishya: Epigraphy

 The Kalaikuri-Sultanpur copperplate inscription of 439 CE brings to light the presence of Kaivartaśarman, a Brahmin Kuṭumbin (peasant landholder) in the local administration (adhikaraṇa) in Varendra of Gupta period.
 There are references to vṛttis (enclosed land) in same administrative unit like Osinnakaivartavṛtti, Uddhannakaivartavṛttivahikala, in the copperplate inscriptions of Mahīpāla I. Historian Ryosuke Furui suggests this as the probable location of the leader of Samantas who revolted against the Pala regime.
 In one inscription of Madanapala, Kaivarta was assigned vritti in royal estate along with Buddhist establishment and Carmakāra.
 In one plate of Gopala II, kaivartta was listed as one of the lowest categories of the rural society.
 It makes a striking contrast with the references to kaivartta in the later inscriptions and the Råmacarita, which rather show their higher social position.
 Furui notes this ‘shift’ may mean the upward social mobility of a part of kaivarttas.
 Otherwise it shows some diversity within a social group labelled as 'kaivartta'.
+In Bengal the system of assigning land for military service was known as 'Kaivarta-vrtti', was prevalent before the 12th century CE.
+This system is considered to have contributed to the rise of powerful Kaivarta chiefs and to the Kaivarta revolt in the closing years of the 11th century, which challenged and overthrew the authority of the king in parts of Bengal.